 But keep with it, and you will see a true, genuine following develop - one as real as your real life.

 Want to document your life on social media?
-Pick up my collection The Social Media Starter Kit of 4 guides on the 4 main social media platforms and get seen on social media!
+Pick up my book The Essential Guide To Your First Month Of Online Marketing and get seen on social media!

 Do you document your life on social media?